 Nonprofit Leadership Alliance, formerly American Humanics, is a national alliance of colleges, universities and nonprofit organizations dedicated to educating, preparing and certifying professionals to strengthen and lead nonprofit organizations.

 The Nonprofit Leadership Alliance Student Association (NLASA) engages with local, national and global nonprofit organizations and, through activities inside and outside the classroom, helps students build competencies leading to their earning the CNP credential.
 The CNP is the only nationally recognized credential that prepares students for leadership in the nonprofit sector.
 It can be earned with any undergraduate degree.

 The program is ideal for students wishing to complement their majors with a strong core of nonprofit management knowledge and skills.
 National and local nonprofit organizations actively seek our members as program interns and job candidates.

 Students pursuing the CNP Credential have launched their fall fundraising campaign to attend the 2020 Alliance Management Institute conference, held by the Nonprofit Leadership Alliance in January.
 During the annual campaign, students apply fundraising techniques and learn the importance of seeing the bigger picture.
 At AMI, they will participate in educational workshops, networking and other activities with 500 other emerging leaders.

 Members of ASU's Nonprofit Leadership Alliance Student Association shared how they plan to make an impact.

-The NLASA, driven by student leaders under the guidance of the Program Coordinator, focuses on the development of nonprofit management and leadership skills through the practical application of the CNP Competencies.
+The NLASA focuses on the development of nonprofit management and leadership skills through the practical application of the CNP Competencies.
 It is designed to help students gain leadership experience outside of the classroom and build a network of professional contacts.
+The association is driven by student leaders under the guidance of the Program Coordinator.
 Activities include:

 Active participation in the NLASA is required for the CNP Credential.